Giggles (GIGGLES) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Giggles Historical Price

-According to the latest data gathered on Giggles live price page, the current price of Giggles is 0.00256762USD.
-The circulating supply of Giggles(GIGGLES) is 999.48M GIGGLES , giving it a market capitalization of $2.57M.
+According to the latest data gathered on Giggles live price page, the current price of Giggles is 0.00187843USD.
+The circulating supply of Giggles(GIGGLES) is 999.48M GIGGLES , giving it a market capitalization of $1.88M.

 - 30 Days0.00%$ --$ 0.004846$ 0.001675